internetdrew/portfolio-v3/src/pages/blog/supabase-password-less-authentication-with-nextjs-pages-router.md

 tags: ["supabase", "next.js", "authentication"]
 ---

-## What This Will Help You Accomplish
+## What Happens Here

-In this article, we will set up password-less signup and login flows.
+We will set up password-less signup and login flows.
 We’ll set things up so that:

 - Users can signup for accounts with other necessary profile creation data (username, etc.) for your profiles table.
 - Users can login with just their email address.